redhummingbird7/0xrommel/content/posts/How to Set Up a Hugo Site in Cloudflare.md

 **2. You should have already installed Hugo on your machine**

 - Try to get the latest [Hugo release](https://gohugo.io/getting-started/installing/).
+If you haven't installed Hugo yet, check [Hugo's quick start guide](https://gohugo.io/getting-started/quick-start/) to get started.

 **3. You should already have a Github account**